No Internet Connection? 10 Fixes to Test (and Get Back Online)

 3. Run a troubleshooter tool

 Network troubleshooters might make it easy to pinpoint various connectivity issues.
-Start your troubleshooter using the following instructions depending on your computer and the operating system it runs.
-There are specific instructions to follow for both Apple’s Mac and Microsoft Windows devices.
+Start your troubleshooting tool using the following instructions, depending on your computer and the operating system in which it runs.
+There are specific instructions for Apple’s Mac and Microsoft Windows devices.

 If you have a macOS device